Icon-Newsletter-smaller

 • Full disclosure of the financial requirements of the franchise business

-Due to a lack of legislation, it’s not mandatory for you to present any of the above to a franchisee.
+Due to a lack of legislation, you don’t need to present any of the above to a franchisee.
 Non-compliance won’t be confronted with any legal action.
-What you need is a franchise agreement that will serve as the law between both parties.
+However, you need a franchise agreement to serve as the law between both parties.

-To be considered valid, the franchise agreement must align with the general law, morals, good customs, and public policy or public order.
-This document typically includes the respective duties, obligations, and prohibitions of both parties, as well as any other term deemed necessary by either the franchisor or franchisee.
+The franchise agreement must align with the general law, morals, good customs, and public policy or order to be considered valid.
+This document typically includes the respective duties, obligations, and prohibitions of both parties and any other term deemed necessary by the franchisor or franchisee.

 Final Thoughts

-A franchise business application is no different from looking for a job, or even dating.
-If you want to know how to start a franchise business, the whole process involves doing background checks and assessing each other’s compatibility.
-And once you’ve signed the contract, you need to make sure you can fully commit.
+Whether you want to know how to start a franchise business as a franchisee or a franchisor, the process involves conducting background checks and assessing each other’s compatibility.
+Once you’ve signed the contract, you need to make sure you can fully commit.

 Sources: